Whoever you intend to bring a claim against, we can help you get the remedy or compensation you deserve.

 Ask about Legal Aid or if we can deal with your claim on a No Win, No Fee basis.

-Our specialist Solicitors and Lawyers have a vast amount of experience dealing with many types of abuse claims.
-We understand that reporting abuse takes a lot of courage.
+Our specialist Solicitors and Lawyers have a vast amount of experience dealing with physical and sexual abuse cases.
+We do understand that reporting abuse takes a lot of courage.

 So when you're ready to talk, we're ready to listen.
 And, if we can take on your case, we will strive to get you the justice you deserve.
-Please select the type of claim you want help with below, or contact us for free legal advice.
+Please select the type of claim you want help with below, or contact us for a free confidential consultation and legal advice.

 We fight tirelessly for fair and just outcomes and we understand the pain you’ve suffered.
 So we’ll work with you, at your own pace, in a way that makes you feel comfortable talking to us.